icdar-vtg-tip/icdar-vtg-tip.github.io/_pages/home.md

   <p class="submission-process">
     Submissions will be accepted through the workshop's
-    <a href="#" class="text-primary">CMT submission portal</a>
+    <a href="https://cmt3.research.microsoft.com/VTGTIP2025/Submission/Index" class="text-primary">CMT submission portal</a>.
-    (activation date to be announced).
     At least one author of each accepted paper must complete workshop registration to present the work.
 Detailed submission procedures are available on the
     <a href="https://www.icdar2025.com/home" target="_blank" class="text-primary">ICDAR 2025 guidelines portal</a>.
 </p>